fable-compiler/Fable/docs/pages/getting-started.md

 ```
 dotnet fable npm-run build
 ```
-which, depending on how you configured webpack inside `webpack.config.js` will compile you app and bundle it into a single file, ready for proeuction.
+which, depending on how you configured webpack inside `webpack.config.js` will compile you app and bundle it into a single file, ready for production.
 By default, that file is compiled to the `public` directory and is named `bundle.js`.